votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** All
 ### usb-drive-format-init
 **Type:** [user-action](#user-action)
 **Description:** A request to format the current USB drive was made by the user.
-The usb drive will now be re-formatted for compatibility with VotingWorks software.
+The usb drive will now be reformatted for compatibility with VotingWorks software.
 **Machines:** All
 ### usb-drive-format-complete
 **Type:** [application-status](#application-status)